manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 01: Provision non-relational Azure Data Services.md

     | Replication | **Geo-Zone-redundant storage (GZRS)** |
     | Access tier | **Hot** |

-- Note  Where **DID** is the DeploymentID (Unique Id) which can be found from the Environment Details page.
+  >Note  Where **DID** is the DeploymentID can be obtained from the Lab Environment output page.

     ![new storage account](media/str01.png "new sa")